jlpteaching/ECS154B/lab1/lab1.md

 The book will not contain the *exact* answers to the labs, though it will be very useful.

 **Hint**: You may not need to use all of the modules provided.
-You only need to implement the *R-type* instructions, not all RISC-V instructions on this lab assignment.
+You only need to implement the *R-type* instructions, not all RISC-V instructions, on this lab assignment.

 # Part III: Implement the ADD instruction

-**The test for this part is `dinocpu.SingleCycleAddTesterLab1`**
+**The test for this part is `dinocpu.SingleCycleAddTesterLab1`.**

 Now you're ready to implement your first instruction!
 For this part of the assignment, you will modify the `src/main/scala/single-cycle/cpu.scala` file.
 You are beginning to implement the DINO CPU!